jparishy/rcss/Readme.md

   ```
 4. And it should Just Work(tm)

+# Dependencies
+RCSS depends on jQuery (1.7.2), Ruby (1.9.3), and a WebKit-based browser (but it will eventually support all of the vender prefixes.
+I just generally only care about Chrome :p)

+# Examples
+Examples will be coming soon...

 My understanding of CSS3 kind of sucks so this may change as I continue working.

 Hopefully this turns out sweet!